ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 - `OWNER` – Has the highest level of control.
 Can upgrade and pause contracts, grant and revoke roles, set vault parameters, and execute emergency operations.
 This role is controlled by the Ventuals multisig.
 - `MANAGER` – Manages the vault.
 Can deposit, withdraw, delegate, and transfer HYPE on behalf of the vault.
-  This role is assigned to the StakingVaultManager, but can be assigned to another contract in the future.
+  This role is assigned to the StakingVaultManager.
 - `OPERATOR` – Handles automated, day-to-day protocol operations (e.g. transferring HYPE from HyperEVM to HyperCore, rotating the StakingVault's API wallets).